geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab1_Ex2_Manage_Users_and_Groups.md

 9. In the **Optional settings** window, select the drop-down arrow to the right of **Roles.**

-10. In the **Roles information** that appears, select **Admin center access**.
-By doing so, the most commonly used Microsoft 365 administrator roles are displayed below this option and are available to be assigned.
+10. In the **Roles** section, select **Admin center access**.
+By doing so, the most commonly used Microsoft 365 administrator roles are enabled below this option.

 	**Note:** All of the admin roles will be displayed if you select **Show all by category**.
 For Holly, you do not need to view all the admin roles by category, since Holly will be assigned the Global admin role that appears in the list of most commonly used roles.